WheatonWHALE/comp398/hw/hw3.md

 * Plaintext output of running your peer's driver program
 * **(new)** `review.md`
 * **(new)** A second plaintext output file of you running your peer's program

+### Part II

+Become familiar with the W3C's [HTML 2.0](http://www.w3.org/MarkUp/html-spec/html-spec_toc.html) specification from the mid-1990s.
+Create a file, `index_20.html` in your `hw03` directory that contains as _basic_ homepage about yourself that abides by &mdash; and only uses &mdash; this specification.